open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

 - Receivers: OTLP
 - Processors: Batch

-Here is what my `builder-config.yaml` manifest file looks after adding the modules for the components above:
+The `builder-config.yaml` manifest file will look like this after adding the
+components:

+> builder-config.yaml

 <!-- prettier-ignore -->
 ```yaml